linode/docs/docs/contribute_to_linode_using_hugo.md

 ## Contribute to Linode

 This guide describes how to write and submit a guide for the Linode docs.
-If you have not already been accepted to submit a guide on a topic, please visit our [Contribute](http://www.linode.com/contribute) page to choose a topic and submit a writing sample.
+If you would like to write on on a topic, please visit our [Contribute](http://www.linode.com/contribute) page to choose a topic and submit a writing sample.
 When you have received an email notifying you that your topic has been accepted, you are ready to follow the steps in this guide.

 ## Clone the Docs Repo